dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 types (except bottom types) cannot be assigned to inline types without a cast.
 Similarly, null cannot be assigned to an inline type without a cast, even in the case where the representation type is nullable (even
-better: don't use a cast, call a constructor instead).*
+better: don't use a cast, call a constructor instead).
+Another consequence of the fact that the inline type is potentially non-nullable is that it is an error to have an instance variable whose type is an inline type, and then relying on implicit initialization to null.*

 In the body of a member of an inline class declaration _DV_ named `Inline` and declaring the type parameters